 James took part in a similar programme that Octopus ran a few years back; and we’re delighted that, since graduating, he’s come to join us here in another part of the group.

 In six months, he’s helped us frame legal agreements, managed our biggest client account, become a fully-fledged product manager – and shown no signs of letting up, either.
-As someone writing this blog who’s six years his senior, take it from me: this guy’s coming for our jobs.
+As someone writing this blog who’s nine years his senior, take it from me: this guy’s coming for our jobs.

 More importantly still – and in great news for us – he’s cut of exactly the same cloth as all of us here at Seccl.
 We all want to create things that make a real and tangible difference to people’s lives.
 And we want to do so by being challenged, by expanding our skillset, and by enjoying ourselves in the process.